RodrigoSturm14/OpenCV-Servo-Control/README.md

 * [Notes](#notes)

 # Description
-Object detection system capable of controlling the position of a servo motor by image procesing, using `OpenCV` and `Python`.
+Object detection system capable of controlling the position of a servo motor by image procesing, using `OpenCV`, `Python` and a `ESP32` micro-controller.
 The goal is to develop a system that follows the position of an object being tracked with a servo motor.

 # Demo and overview

 # Notes